netscaler/netscaler-observability-exporter/docs/deploy-coe-with-zipkin.md

 **Note**: If you have a pre-deployed web application, skip the steps 1 and 2.

-  1. Create a secret using the certificate and key.
-Access the certificate from [ingress.crt](https://github.com/citrix/citrix-observability-exporter/blob/master/examples/ingress.crt) and the key from [ingress.key](https://github.com/citrix/citrix-observability-exporter/blob/master/examples/ingress.key).
-You can also use your own certificate and key.
+  1. Create a secret [ingress.crt](https://github.com/citrix/citrix-observability-exporter/blob/master/examples/ingress.crt) and key [ingress.key](https://github.com/citrix/citrix-observability-exporter/blob/master/examples/ingress.key) using your own certificate and key.

       In this example, a secret, called *ing* in the default namespace, is created.